Let the Questions Begin

 Good Monday morning to you.
 It’s great to be back after spending a week on the Florida Gulf Coast.
 I’m rejuvenated and ready to shift into regular season mode here at Track’em Tigers.

-When SEC Media Days concludes at the end of this week in Birmingham, look for conference beat writers to make Auburn the odds on favorite in the SEC West.
+When SEC Media Days concludes at the end of this week in Birmingham, look for conference beat rs to make Auburn the odds on favorite in the SEC West.
 LSU should be second now that quarterback Ryan Periloux has exited stage left.

 Many that follow Auburn closely have pointed to 2008 for a long time.
 Auburn is deeper than it has ever been, the schedule is more favorable (I know, it almost sounds stupid to say it that way) and most importantly, the Tigers return a lot of experience at the marquee positions on both sides of the ball.